Fedde back from COVID-19 list, Nats-Giants split DH - News Break

 Fedde back from COVID-19 list, Nats-Giants split DH

-LaMonte Wade Jr. led off the eighth inning with an RBI single that broke a scoreless tie and the San Francisco Giants held on to beat the Washington Nationals 2-1 Saturday to earn a split in the day-night doubleheader.
-In the opener, Erick Fedde returned after nearly a month on the COVID-19 injured list and pitched five sharp innings in the Nationals' 2-0 win.
-The teams combined for five runs in the doubleheader that was scheduled after Thursday's rainout.www.giants365.com
+WASHINGTON (AP) — LaMonte Wade Jr. led off the eighth inning with an RBI single that broke a scoreless tie and the San Francisco Giants held on to beat the Washington Nationals 2-1 to earn a split in the day-night doubleheader.
+In the opener, Erick Fedde returned after nearly a month on the COVID-19 injured list and pitched five sharp innings that led the Nationals to a 2-0 win.
+The two teams combined for five runs in the doubleheader that was scheduled after Thursday’s rainout.
+Held to just one hit in the first seven innings of the second game, the Giants quickly took advantage of the extra-inning rule that starts with a runner on second base as Wade and Wilmer Flores singled home runs.www.wfmz.com